-2. Select Sample data and in the next screen, click on Download sample data here.
+2. Select Sample data and on the next screen, click on Download sample data here.

 Fields marked with (*) are mandatory, and you will not be able to upload schedules without them.
-Below is a complete overview and description of each of them in turn.
+Below are a complete overview and description of each of them in turn.

 - Place ID(*) is the ID of the Place where the visit will be scheduled.

 - Representative ID(*) is the ID of the representative who should do the visit.

 - From date(*) is the day (the date) when the visit will be performed (or the first day of the recurring visit if you intend to set up a recurring visit)

 - Repeat every (x) weeks(*) tells Repsly how often you want this visit to be performed.

 - Visit time allows you to set an exact time when you want to schedule a visit.

 - End date allows you to set a date for when you want your recurring visits to stop.

 - Duration tells your representative how long their visit should last.